-Nobody could tell.
-I made jokes about my two trips down the aisle.
-I looked like I was taking it all in stride.
-I was doing well in graduate school.
-I took pride in the fact that a professor seemed surprised when one of my colleagues mentioned me getting divorced our first year.
-“You got divorced?
-I would never have known that.”
+Nobody could tell at the time.
+I hid it well, making jokes about my two trips down the aisle and pretending that I was taking it all in stride.
+I was doing well in graduate school and my last year, I took pride in the fact that a professor seemed surprised when one of my colleagues mentioned my divorce our first year of school, “You got divorced?
+I’d never have known that.”

 “I don’t know why I can’t stop.”

 “I let this happen.
 Who in their right mind would allow this?
-I should have left long ago.”
+I should’ve left long ago.”

 “My mother always told me things were my fault.
 That’s my first thought now when something happens.”

-It’s not the same as a good conscience.
+Shame is not the same as a good conscience…

 If you struggle with shame?
 Please join me.
 Here.
 In this day.